CarbonLDP/carbonldp-js-sdk/doc/README.md

 **Extends:** [Carbon.Errors.AbstractError](#Carbon-Errors-AbstractError)

-> Error class to indicate that a task can't be completed because the lack of pre-required configuration or execution of previous tasks.
+> Error class to indicate that a task can't be completed because of the lack of pre-required configuration or execution of previous tasks.

 #### <a name="Carbon-Errors-IllegalStateError-Constructor" />Constructor